Trello, in major update, hands admins more control over public boards

 While some people use the app for personal purposes, Pryor said around 70% of customers use Trello for work.
 There are now 35 million registered Trello users, and 1 million teams – an indication of how many are using the app for collaborative purposes.

-“The evolution over the years is that small teams adopt Trello and then you get to [a] saturation point where there is a ton of different teams in an organization using it,” said Pryor, whose company was acquired by Atlassian for $425 million in 2017.
+“The evolution over the years is that small teams adopt Trello and then you get to [a] saturation point where there is a ton of different teams in an organization using it,” said Pryor, whose company was acquired by Atlassian for US$425 million in 2017.
 "We give tools they need with Trello Enterprise and we see this rapid growth across the rest of the organization.”

 Tighter controls on public boards